near/docs/docs/2.develop/contracts/crosscontract.md

 While writing cross-contract calls there is a significant aspect to keep in mind: all the calls are **independent** and **asynchronous**.
 In other words:

 - The method in which you make the call and method for the callback are **independent**.
-- Between the call and the callback people could interact with the contract
+- There is a **delay between the call and the callback**, in which people can still interact with the contract

 This has important implications on how you should handle the callbacks.
 Particularly:

 1. Make sure you don't leave the contract in a exploitable state between the call and the callback.
 2. Manually rollback any changes to the state in the callback if the external call failed.
-3. Your callback method needs to be public, but you want to make sure only your contract can call it.

-We have a whole [security section](../security/callbacks.md) dedicated to these specific errors, so please go and check it.
+We have a whole [security section](./security/callbacks.md) dedicated to these specific errors, so please go and check it.

 :::warning
-Not following this basic security guidelines could expose your contract to exploits.
-Please check the [security section](../security/callbacks.md), and if still in doubt, [join us in Discord](https://near.chat).
+Not following these basic security guidelines could expose your contract to exploits.
+Please check the [security section](./security/callbacks.md), and if still in doubt, [join us in Discord](https://near.chat).
 :::